 The impact of other Youth Zones in their local areas has been extremely positive with statistics showing that the Youth Zones have actually contributed towards the decrease in anti-social behaviour.

 For example, local police have reported a 77% reduction in anti-social behaviour (ASB) as a direct result of strategic and continued partnership work between Wigan Youth Zone and local police, whilst Harpurhey has also seen a 51% reduction in ASB since its opening.

 Hear from PCSO Robert Smith, who patrols the Harpurhey area of Manchester, about his views of the impact The Factory Youth Zone has made on the reduction of ASB in the area: http://www.onsideyouthzones.org/youth-zoness-impact-on-asb-levels

 How do I know my child will be safe travelling to and from the Youth Zone via public transport?

 The safety of young people is of paramount importance to us.
 Barking and Dagenham Youth Zone will be for all young people of the borough and its proposed central location is accessible by foot, bus or train.

-We’ll be speaking to young people and local communities to explore their thoughts on safe transportation to the Youth Zone and all possible options.
+We’ll be speaking to young people, the police and local communities to explore their thoughts on safe transportation to the Youth Zone and all possible options.